Generating sets of Reidemeister moves of oriented singular links and quandles: Introduction

 \section{Introduction}

 The discovery of the Jones polynomial of links \cite{Jones} generated a search which uncovered vast families of invariants of knots and links, among them the Vassiliev knot invariants \cite{Vassiliev}.
 The Jones polynomial and its relatives can be computed combinatorially using knot diagrams or their braid representations.
-A fundamental relationship between the Jones polynomial and Vassiliev invariants was established in the work of Birman and Lin \cite{birmanlin} where they showed that Vassiliev invariants can be characterized by three axioms.
+A fundamental relationship between the Jones polynomial and Vassiliev invariants was established in the work of Birman and Lin \cite{birmanlin}, where they showed that Vassiliev invariants can be characterized by three axioms.
 Instead of focusing on a given knot, Vassiliev changed the classical approach by deciding to study the space of all knots instead.
-This allowed one to study the space of all knots instead of focusing on a single knot.
 As a result of this work, Vassiliev generated the theory of singular knots and their invariants and has gained considerable attention since then.

 Singular knots and their invariants have proven to be important subjects of study on their own, and many classical knot invariants have been successfully extended to singular knots.
 For example, the work of Fiedler \cite{Fiedler} where the author extended the Jones and Alexander polynomials to singular knots.
 The colored Jones polynomial was generalized to singular knots in \cite{BEH}.
 Jones-type invariants for singular links were constructed using a Markov trace on a version of Hecke algebras in \cite{JMA}.